-I recently tried Deepak Chopra’s “A breathing technique to manage stress” since I am a big fan of him for many years and tried to follow his helpful tips.
+I recently tried Deepak Chopra’s “A breathing technique to manage Stress” since I am a big fan of his for many years and tried to follow his helpful tips.
 This session helped me reduce stress levels and improve my breathing.

-I also tried other sessions such as Counting breaths, Focus breath, and A fresh start to find calm and tranquility which has been useful and relaxing.
+I also tried other sessions such as Counting breaths, Focus breathing, and A fresh start to find calm and tranquility which has been useful and relaxing.

 If you decide not to review your Premium subscription, the good news is that you can find some free-of-charge workouts.

 Several of these exercises and delicious food recipes are featured by Ayesha Curry, a Canadian-American actress, celebrity chef, author, and television host of her show Ayesha’s Homemade on Food Network.

 I have not tried the coaching programs but they can be a great start for those who want to stay motivated and exercise correctly.